KillianLynch/local-lab-dev/JSON Duality cloud world/duality-views/duality-views.md

     ![showing the new kids description](images/new_kids_genre.png " ")

 4. Next, let's examine all movies that contain the Kids genre to see the updated description.
-Run the following code:
+Copy the SQL below and click **Run Statement**:
     ```
     <copy>
     SELECT json_serialize(data PRETTY)